jeredm/Interview/README.md

 - Pre order traversal (DFS)
 - Post order traversal (DFS)
 - Level order traversal (BFS)
+- Create a BST with the minimum height

 We could add:
 - Width of the tree (the maximum number of nodes at one level)